This page is for Faculty members. If you are a student, please see the Student Advocacy page.

 - If possible a copy of any evidence should be sent with the form

-- If possible and the student admits to dishonesty, when meeting with the student, have them sign the statement in the form, or provide an additional signed statement.
+- You will be asked to indicated when you've communicated with the student about the academic dishonesty allegations.
+If this communication took place via email, you may upload those exchanges with the online form.
+If the student admits to dishonesty, when meeting with the student, have them sign the statement in the form, or provide an additional signed statement.

 - Failure to complete the entire form will not constitute grounds for dismissal of charges against a student.